tnflnt/notes.tnflnt.co/content/about.md

 [notes.tnflnt.co](/) is my personal notebook.
 I'll share links, weekly recaps, articles, photos, whatever seems right.

 This site is built on Hugo and hosted by Netlify.
-It will probably change often; a website as a worry stone, to [borrow a phrase from Ethan Marcotte](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/).
+It will change often; a website as a worry stone, [to paraphrase Ethan Marcotte](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/).
+The Hugo theme is fork of [Archie](https://github.com/athul/archie); you can check out the site repository [here](https://github.com/tnflnt/notes.tnflnt.co).

 Want to chat?
 Please feel free to [get in touch](mailto:hi@tnflnt.co).
 Alternatively, you can find me around the internet at *@tnflnt*.